mom-ocean/mom5-ocn/public/web/docs/project/quickstart.md

 * ascii file with `.fms.out` extension: the description of the setup of the run and verbose comments printed out during the run.
 * restart files in `RESTART` directory: the model fields necessary to initialize future runs of the model.
-* history files with `.nc.tar` extension: output of the model, both averaged over specified time intervals and snapshots.
+* history files with `.nc` or `.nc.tar` extension: output of the model, both averaged over specified time intervals and snapshots.

 The ascii file contains everything written to the screen during model execution.
 The total time for model execution as well as the times of separate modules are reported here.
 All `.tar` files should be decompressed for viewing.
 The decompress command is: